twiddlingbits/twr-wasm/readme.md

 class twrWasmModuleAsync
 ~~~

-These two classes implement compatible APIS.
+These two classes implement compatible APIs.
 Use twrWasmModuleAsync if your C code blocks, or if you are unsure.
-If you want better performance and don't need the capabilities of twrWasmModuleAsync, you can use twrWasmModule.
+If you want better performance and don't need the capabilities of twrWasmModuleAsync, use twrWasmModule.

+You must use **twrWasmModuleAsync** in order to:
+   - call any blocking C function (meaning it takes "a long time") to return
+   - use blocking input from a div or canvas ( eg. with twr_gets() )
+   - use twr_wasm_sleep()

 Use either twrWasmModule or twrWasmModuleAsync to:
    - 'loadWasm()' to load your .wasm module (your compiled C code).
    - 'executeC()' to call a C function

+twrWasmModule and twrWasmModuleAsync use slightly different wasm-ld options since twrWasmModuleAsync uses shared memory. wrWasmModule will operate with shared memory, but you don't need it, and so should generally not enable it.
+See the example makefiles.
+For example, the helloworld example uses twrWasmModule and the stdio-div example uses twrWasmModuleAsync.

 The Module classes have TypeScript/Javascript APIs detailed in this section.
 These classes also implement the features needed by the C runtime.

-You must use **twrWasmModuleAsync** in order to:
-   - call any blocking C function (meaning it takes "a long time") to return
-   - use blocking input from a div or canvas ( eg. with twr_gets() )
-   - use twr_wasm_sleep()

 ## key input
 In order to receive keyboard input using **twrWasmModuleAsync** you should add a line like the following to your Javascript: